Skip to content

 Volunteer defence organisations are important for the overall capability within the total defence and for popular support.
 They thus make a strong contribution to Sweden’s will to defend itself.
 They also contribute to the staffing of Sweden’s total defence.
 Such organisations must receive sufficient funding to meet the increasing needs within the total defence and to establish long-term operational conditions for their own development.
 The Government has therefore proposed allocating funds to the voluntary defence organisations in the Budget Bill for 2025.

-Swedish defence innovation capability is a strategic advantage in peace, crisis and war.
-The Government is now mobilising resources to promote technological development, defence research and defence innovation.
-The appropriation (1:4) totals almost SEK 1.1 billion this year and will increase in the future.
-By 2027, the appropriation will have increased by more than 50 per cent to just over SEK 1.6 billion.
+Sweden’s defence innovation capability is a strategic advantage in times of peace, crisis and war.
+The Government is now allocating resources to boost technological development, defence research and defence innovation.
+This year’s budget is nearly SEK 1.1 billion and will increase in the coming years.
+By 2027, the budget will have grown by more than 50 percent to just over SEK 1.6 billion.

 As an Ally, Sweden will contribute to improving NATO’s collective defence capability.
 This requires strong national military capability that can contribute to both national and collective defence.
 Sweden will, as far as possible, fulfil NATO Capability Targets and the undertakings set out by NATO’s joint operation planning while at the same time ensuring that national defence needs are met.